-Jason Ferris is an Associate Professor at the Institute for Social Science Research (ISSR) at The University of Queensland and holds an NHMRC Postdoctoral Research Fellowship.
-He leads the Drug Alcohol Crime Health Research (DACHR) Program and is the Environmental Epidemiology Theme Leader for the Queensland Alliance for Environmental Health Science (QAEHS).
+Associate Professor Jason Ferris, is a research academic at the Centre for Health Services Research and he is the Program Leader for Research and Statistical Services across the Faculty of Medicine.
+As a research academic he leads the Drug Alcohol Crime Health Research (DACHR).
 He holds an honorary professorial role at Turning Point, Victoria and he is affiliate academic with the School of Social Science, UQ.
-Associate Professor Ferris is also the chief biostatistician for the Global Drug Survey.
+Associate Professor Ferris is also the Chief Data Scientist for the Global Drug Survey.

 He is involved in a number of key projects: The Overarching Evaluation of the National Support for Child and Youth Mental Health Program (CHYME), the evaluation of ProjectSTOP (a decision-making national database for pharmacists aimed at preventing the use of pseudoephedrine based products as a precursor in the manufacture of methamphetamine), the Queensland evaluation of the Alcohol Fuelled Violence Policy, and a national review of the links between random breath testing and alcohol-related road traffic accidents.
 Jason has over 15 years of social science and public health research experience.
 He has a well-established publication record with a strong focus on alcohol and drug research and public health.
 With a Master degree in biostatistics he has well developed and expansive quantitative methods skills and a broad range of experience in many of the facets of both social science and medical research.
 In July 2014 his PhD on alcohol epidemiology was conferred.